 A number of parents end up removing their student(s) and seek another form of education.
 In alone, there are almost 10 other private schools that have started over the past 10 years.
-This is primarily due to a sinability to provide services to their students.
+This is primarily due to sinability to provide services to their students.

-From: То: TexasSPED Subject: USDE Corrective Action Plan - parent feedback Date: Wednesday, February 7, 2018 10:16:59 PM is NOT equipped to identify students with dyslexia, dysgraphia and ADHD.
+Subject: USDE Corrective Action Plan - parent feedback Date: Wednesday, February 7, 2018 10:16:59 PM is NOT equipped to identify students with dyslexia, dysgraphia and ADHD.
 My is evaluated each year at the with a diagnosis of ADHD, a language disorder, social communication disorder and the learning disorders of dyslexia and dysgraphia.
-At the ARD says that my qualifies for IEP services under the category meetings, of Autism and related conditions.
-My developmental pediatrician at the savs that my is NOT autistic and it's not an accurate description of physician says that qualifies for IEP services under "Other Health Impairment" My and this category gives teachers an accurate picture of and potential.
+At the ARD meetings, qualifies for IEP services under the category of Autism and related conditions.
+My developmental pediatrician at the says that my is NOT autistic and it's not an accurate description of My physician says that qualifies for IEP services under "Other Health Impairment" and this category gives teachers an accurate picture of and potential.
 Also, physician says that needs academic language therapy from a certified academic language therapist.
 How can give the appropriate services if they're unable to recognize ADHD, dyslexia and dysgraphia???
-Over the last 3 years, my and I have spent around ,000.00 on private speech therapy and academic language therapy so will have success at school.
-How do we receive compensation when that our doesn't recognize dyslexia?
+Over the last 3 years, my have spent around ,000.00 on private speech therapy and academic language therapy so that our will have success at school.
+How do we receive compensation when doesn't recognize dyslexia?